somex6/Darey.io-Projects/project3.md

 -	Create a GET request to the API on `http://<PublicIP-or-PublicDNS>:5000/api/todos` which retrieves all existing records from the Todo application
 ![](https://github.com/somex6/Darey.io-Projects/blob/main/img/project1/Get%20request.png)

 -	Create a DELETE request to the API on `http://<PublicIP-or-PublicDNS>:5000/api/todos/<id of the post>`
 ![](https://github.com/somex6/Darey.io-Projects/blob/main/img/project1/Delete%20request.png)

 ## STEP 10: Creating the Frontend

 To create the frontend with react, the following steps are taken:
--	Run the command to scaffold the Todo application in the root directory: $ npx create-react-app client
+-	Run the command to scaffold the Todo application in the root directory: `$ npx create-react-app client`
 ![](https://github.com/somex6/Darey.io-Projects/blob/main/img/project1/Create%20react%20app.png)

 **Installing some dependencies**
--	Install concurrently: $ npm install concurrently –save-dev
+-	Installing concurrently: `$ npm install concurrently –save-dev`
--	Install nodemon :$ npm install nodemon --save-dev
+-	Installing nodemon: `$ npm install nodemon --save-dev`

 ![](https://github.com/somex6/Darey.io-Projects/blob/main/img/project1/installing%20of%20nodemon.png)

--	Replacing the script tag in the package.json in the Todo directory with the following code:
+-	**Replacing the script tag in the package.json in the Todo directory with the following code:**
  ```
     "scripts": {
     "start": "node index.js",